 😡 Avoid tilting due to uncertainty: Knowing that your decisions are mathematically solid reduces the frustration of bad beats.

-🤔 Let’s now take a look at how these famous preflop range charts work.
+🤔 Let’s now see how these famous preflop range charts work.

-Each chart provides the ideal preflop strategy for each hand you might receive.
+Each table gives you the ideal preflop game strategy for each pair of cards that you can receive.

-For example, let’s look at the Big Blind (BB) preflop range chart when facing an All-in from the Small Blind (SB) with 18 to 25bb in Heads-up (2 players at the table).
+For example, let's look at the range table of The Big Blind (BB) versus an All-in Small Blind (SB) between 18 and 25bb Heads-up (2 players at the table).

 This corresponds to the following situation:

-And here’s the corresponding preflop range chart (excerpt from Poker Sciences Spin Charts) :
+And here it is the corresponding preflop range chart (from Poker Sciences Spin Charts):

-Thanks to this chart, you can see, for example, that when you have between 18 and 25bb in the BB and face an all-in from the SB, you should call the all-in with only a minority of hands (specifically, only the very strong hands).
+With this table, for example, you can see that when you are between 18 and 25bb and you’re in the BB facing a shove from the SB, you should call with only a minority of hands. (in this case only very good hands).
+All other hands should folded.

 To make things even clearer, let's take two examples:

-The Poker Sciences Spin Charts contain 293 preflop charts, which may seem intimidating 😨.
+Poker Sciences Spin Charts feature 293 preflop charts which may seem daunting 😨.

-But thanks to our explanations, you'll truly understand why each decision is optimal.
+But thanks to our explanations, you really understand wherefore every decision is optimal.
 No other site offers this.

-Rather than simply memorizing these charts (which is impossible), you gain access to a general analysis of each spot, the typical behavior of your opponents, their mistakes, how to exploit them, and much more.
+Instead of simply remembering these charts by heart (which is impossible) you have access to a general analysis of each spot, the typical behavior of your opponents, their mistakes, how to exploit them and much more.

-Result: You memorize much faster, and you really understand your actions rather than performing them robotically 🤖.
+Result: you memorize much faster and you really understand your actions rather than doing them robotically 🤖.

 The Spin & Go formats, such as Expresso and Spin & Gold, are dynamic and fast-paced, played in 3-max and then heads-up (HU), meaning with three and then two players at the table.